 Subject Description Details of member's interest 'Land' excludes an easement, servitude, interest or right in or over land which does not give the member or his/her partner a right to occupy or to receive income.
 Licenses Any licence (alone or jointly with others) to occupy land in the area of the Authority for a month or longer.
 Corporate tenancies Any tenancy where (to the member's knowledge (a) The landlord is the Authority; and (b) The tenant is a body that the member, or his/her partner is a partner of or a director of or has a beneficial interest in the securities of.
-Securities Any beneficial interest in securities of a body where (a) That body (to the member's knowledge) has a place of business or land in the area of the Authority; and (b) Either i.
-The total nominal value of the securities exceeds £25,000 or one hundredth of the total issued share capital of that body; or ii.
-If the share capital of that body is of more than one class, the total nominal value of the shares of any one class in which the member, or his/her partner have a beneficial interest
+Securities Any beneficial interest in securities of a body where (a) That body (to the member's knowledge) has a place of business or land in the area of the Authority; and (b) Either The total nominal value of the securities exceeds £25,000 or one hundredth of the total issued share capital of that body; or If the share capital of that body is of more than one class, the total nominal value of the sense, or his/her partner have a beneficial interest